 Docs · Report Bug · Roadmap · Get Help · Watch Demo · Free Swag

-GlassFlow is an open-source stream processing engine designed for high-volume data ingestion and transformation from multiple sources into ClickHouse.
+GlassFlow is an open-source stream processing engine designed for data ingestion and transformation from multiple sources into ClickHouse.
 GlassFlow comes with the following core functionalities:

 - Stateless transformations: Powered by the expr expression engine, enabling flexible data transformations using helper functions and standard operators (e.g., removing null values or replacing missing timestamps).